Brooklyn-Style/Magic_Roll/README.md

 as a base, I went through about two dozen iterations before I had something I was happy with.
 Most of that was just experimenting while keeping `HIEA` + `YOU` in place.
 My goals were to have a reasonable consonant-hand pinky, keep one-handed strings and awkward patterns to a minimum, and use repeat and magic to improve the layout further.
 The [Layout Playground](https://oxey.dev/playground/index.html "Layout Playground") analyzer and [MonkeyType's](https://monkeytype.com "MonkeyType") word filter helped me do just that, along with a lot of trial and error.
 [AutoHotKey](https://www.autohotkey.com "AutoHotkey's Website") was used for magic since I couldn't be bothered to implement it with [QMK](https://docs.qmk.fm/features/repeat_key#functions "QMK Repeat/Magic Documentation").

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are strictly 1:1 to keep them more like regular keys.
-Not only does this make using them simpler, but they won't get you banned from typing websites either.
+Not only does this make using them simpler, they won't get you banned from typing websites either.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO`. `O★` → `OE`*

-If the previous key was on the opposite hand, the output will be something less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L☆` → `LS`. `E☆` → `EY`*. `Magic` → `Space` SFBs at the end of words can be avoided this way.
+If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L☆` → `LS`. `E☆` → `EY`*. `Magic` → `Space` SFBs at the end of words can be avoided this way.

 #### *Left Half:*
 The left side has no common consonants other than `H` to minimize outrolls, redirects, and long one-handed sequences.
 This *does* put more of a burden on the right hand but I haven't had any issues with it.